2ndSightLab/ai-tracker/issues.md

 6/1/2026

+🟡 Stuck in all directions and connot test any further until I fix the following.
+What I have to do now is re-set up my Kiro environment or use an account temporarily in my old environment until I fix and deploy Kiro in the new environment.
+Since I deleted my old instances and AWS Identity center I'm going to set up a temp OU and account for this purpose

+🟡 Last time I set up Kiro it seemed like there was something duplicated in there.

 🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs excpet possibly the auth Lambda.

 🟡 UI: Step completion prompt is inconsistent.
 Sometimes has Quit and Exit.